-Salem is interested in students of strong academic ability, motivation and character who can benefit from and contribute to the life of the College.
-Students from all religious, geographic, racial and ethnic backgrounds are eligible for admission.
+Salem admits students of strong academic ability, motivation, and character whom it believes are likely to benefit from and contribute to the life of the College.
+Students from all religious, geographical, racial, and ethnic backgrounds are invited to apply for admission.